 To begin the Step One application process, you’ll need to make sure that you aren’t ineligible for a license.
 There is a very long list of prerequisites before you can apply for your medical marijuana license in Michigan, including whether you have a criminal history, how long you’ve lived in the State of Michigan, whether you can provide enough capital for the license, and whether your city or township has adopted an opt-in ordinance to allow a marijuana facility in their municipality.
 Another issue that can create problems is whether you provided false information on a previous application.

-Once you’ve gotten prequalified, you can submit a Step 2 application for your license qualification.
-The Step 2 application describes your business details and the location you’ve secured to open your medical marijuana facility.
+Once you’ve gotten prequalified, you can submit a Step Two application for your license qualification.
+The Step Two Application describes your business details and the location you’ve secured to open your medical marijuana facility.
 This application requires many supplemental documents to be submitted with it for any party with an interest of 10% or more per the latest CRA rules, or you risk being rejected.

 By hiring a Michigan Medical Marijuana Business Lawyer, you can save time and money in getting your MMFLA application submitted and approved quickly and without issue.